Cooking & Discovering Siena, Pisa, Florence & San Gimignano

-- 7 days, 6 nights in a superior double room, based on double occupancy.
+- 7 days, 6 nights in a superior room based on 2 guests.
 Click To View!

-- 3 hands-on cooking classes followed by lunch or dinner with wine included.
+- 3 hands-on cooking classes preparing full course menu featuring Tuscan fare followed by lunch or dinner with the property’s wine included.

 - Vineyard tour and wine tasting at the Estate.

-- Market tour with informal discussion and tastings.
+- Outdoor market tour with informal discussion and tastings with driver.

-- Full day excursion to Siena and San Gimignano.
+- Full day excursion to Siena and San Gimignano with driver.

-- Transfers to and from Florence for a full day in the city.
+- Transfers to and from Florence for a full day in the city with driver.

-- Arrival and Departure Transfers to and from Florence train station or airport.
+- Arrival and departure transfers to and from Florence train station or airport with driver.